 - There is an urgent need to reduce South Africa’s electricity sector’s contribution to climate change by retiring coal-fired power plants as soon as possible.
 At the very least, this should be done consistently with South Africa’s fair and ambitious share of the Paris Agreement’s aspirational goal of limiting global heating to 1.5°C.

 - We understand that there is a role for the private sector.
 However, a model where a small percentage of the population of South Africa, and foreign multinationals owns, controls and benefits from most of our electricity needs to change.
 The transaction should encourage, and the government should ensure a clear pathway to a more socially-owned electricity sector.
 This could involve, for example, ensuring that money generated by the transaction is used to fund initiatives aimed at increasing social ownership of renewable energy, and increasing local employment, entrepreneurship, and training in the sector.

 - The process to develop just transition plans should be transparent and inclusive.
-The people that will be affected most by the change (workers, frontline coal communities) should be consulted and have a chance to voice their opinion on the transaction.
+The people that will be affected most by the change (workers, frontline coal communities, youth) should be consulted and have a chance to voice their opinion on the transaction.
 As the transaction evolves, these affected people and groups, as well as civil society should be included in the process to gain wide-spread support for the transaction and the changes the transaction seeks to drive.

 - We cannot only look at new and foreign money entering the system.
 As well as closing down coal-fired power stations, just transition plans should also include clear commitments from the state to shift funding from fossil fuels to a transformative just transition.
 The climate science is clear that as one of the most polluting countries in the world, South Africa must urgently transform its economy if we are to help avert catastrophic climate change.
 Similarly, justice demands that we transform South Africa, the world’s most unequal country, characterised by deep poverty, unemployment, and multiple injustices.